 Applicants should have a Ph.D. in a relevant field, including but not limited to biochemistry, plant sciences, biological sciences, molecular and cell biology, genetics, structural biology, or computational biology.
 Applicants should have at least two years of post-doctoral experience or its equivalent, a strong publication record, the potential to develop an extramurally funded research program, and a commitment to teaching and hypothesis-driven research.
 Applicants may learn more about the Department of Biochemistry at https://ag.purdue.edu/biochem/Pages/default.aspx, the Department of Botany and Plant Pathology at https://ag.purdue.edu/department/btny/index.html, and the Purdue University Center for Plant Biology at https://ag.purdue.edu/cpb/.

 Applications should be submitted electronically via https://careers.purdue.edu/job-invite/28535/ and should include in a single pdf file a cover letter, curriculum vitae, two-page summary of research interests, a one-page teaching statement, and the names and contact information for three references.Applicants should indicate in their application their department of greatest interest.
 Screening of applications will begin November 30, 2023, and will continue until the positions are filled.
 A background check is required for employment in this position.

 The Department of Botany and Plant Pathology has a diverse and creative faculty that conducts research in weed science, plant pathology, and plant biology.
-The department is part of a dynamic research community of scientists in the College of Agriculture and across the university.
-The department is primarily located in Lilly Hall with research labs, instructional spaces and teaching labs, greenhouse complex, and plant growth facilities.
+The department is part of a dynamic research community of scientists in the College of Agriculture and across the university, including SWPAC.
+The department is primarily located in Lilly Hall on the Purdue main campus in West Lafayette, with research labs, instructional spaces and teaching labs, greenhouse complex, and plant growth facilities.